chuanxun/StructurePrototypeAnalysisPackage/README.md

     work_dir.
 It is the path where you put the optimized structures.
 4. To calculate symmetry and compare similarity of a list of structures, set i_mode=4.
 Assign a list of Atoms objects to structure_list.

 ## Example Command:
+You can also run the program by following commands:
 ```
 spap -h
 spap --nc